songmeric/songmeric.github.io/about.md

 layout: page
 title: About me
 ---
-I'm an engineer passionate about using technology to advance humanity.
+I'm a research engineer passionate about using technology to advance humanity.

 I have studied **Electronic and Information Engineering (Equivalent of CSE)** at [**Imperial College London**](https://imperial.ac.uk).

-Currently, I'm the founder and CEO of [**Assonant**](https://www.assonant.ai), where we're revolutionizing MEP (Mechanical, Electrical, and Plumbing) engineering.
+Currently, I'm the founder and CEO of [**Instinct**](https://www.instinct.xyz), where we enable people to trade everything, everywhere, 24/7.

 Previously worked on:-